 Remove All Ads on Universe Today

 Join our Patreon for as little as $3!

 Get the ad-free experience for life

 In addressing the nature of James Webb’s mission, the film also pays homage to the Hubble Space Telescope and its many accomplishments.
-Over the course of its 26 years of operation, it has revealed auroras, supernovas and discovered billions of stars, galaxies and exoplanets, some of which were shown to orbit within their star’s respective habitable zones.
+Over the course of its 26 years of operation, it has revealed auroras and supernovas and discovered billions of stars, galaxies, and exoplanets, some of which were shown to orbit within their star’s respective habitable zones.